 Area Wide Grants

-A budget of £70,000 is available for award to applicant voluntary, community and social enterprise (VCSE) organisations and town and parish councils in accordance with the timetable set out below.
+The timetable for processing 2019/2020 awards for applicant voluntary, community and social enterprise (VCSE) organisations and town and parish councils is set out below.

 |Action||First Round||Second Round|

 |Decision taken by Executive Member for Communities and Tourism||tbc||tbc|

 |Organisations notified of award decisions in week commencing||tbc||tbc|